Burning is one of the more important management practices for native plantings.

 American Goldfinch (Spinus tristis): About 95% of all terrestrial birds feed their young insects.
-A single clutch of American Goldfinches will eat thousands of caterpillars before they leave the nest.
+American Goldfinch babies eat many caterpillars before they leave the nest.
 Seeds are another important component of a bird’s diet.
 More than 300 trees, shrubs, and vines in North America have small fruits that depend on birds for seed dispersal.

 Thirteen-lined ground Squirrel (Ictidomys tridecemlineatus): Prey animals like birds, small mammals, reptiles, and amphibians rely on insects and native plants as an important part of their diet.
 To protect themselves against predators, prey have developed a number of defense mechanisms.
 The unique markings on the Thirteen-lined Ground Squirrel help to keep it camouflaged, hidden in its environment.

 American Red Fox (Vulpes vulpes fulvus): Predators, like this American Red Fox, are an essential part of our ecosystem because they eat other animals, which sends a ripple effect through the food web called a “trophic cascade”.
 Because they eat other animals predators affect the populations of prey animals, which in turn affects plant populations.